 - Most importantly, borrowers must pay back their first loan on-time.
-Some leeway will be given for slightly late payments, but in order to qualify for a larger loan, the final loan repayment of the previous loan must be made on-time.
+Some leeway will be given for slightly late payments, but in order to qualify for a larger loan, the final loan repayment of the previous loan should be made on-time.

-- Borrowers must be in good standing with their trustee (if applicable).
-Their trustee must write another endorsement for each subsequent loan application.
+- Borrowers should be in good standing with their Trustee (if applicable).
+Their Trustee may write another endorsement for each subsequent loan application.

 How do borrowers use their loan?

 Kiva Zip borrowers have used their loans for a wide range of different reasons.

 Some examples include: